|

 trade, Asian elephants are also hunted for their hide and bone.
 In

 Thailand the hide is turned into shoes and hand bags.
-And in china
+And in China

 the bone is is turned into bone ash and used in traditional medicines